Fiddler on the Roof (film): Production

 Principal photography was done on location in Yugoslavia and at Pinewood Studios in Buckinghamshire, England.
 Most of the exterior shots were done in Mala Gorica, Lekenik, and Zagreb within the Yugoslav constituent republic of Croatia.
-One reason the area was chosen was because of the heavy snow present during location scouting in 1969; however, during the actual filming, no snow fell and the producers had to ship in marble dust to stand in for snow.
+One reason the area was chosen was because of the heavy snow present during location scouting in 1969; however, during the actual filming in 1970, there was no snowfall and the producers had to ship in marble dust to stand in for snow.
 Additional scenes were shot at the Jadran Film studios.
 300 extras conversant in various foreign languages were used, as were flocks of geese and pigs and their handlers.

 Casting

 The casting of Chaim Topol as Tevye was somewhat controversial, as Zero Mostel had originated the role on Broadway and was closely identified with it.
 Years later, Jewison said he felt Mostel's larger-than-life personality, while fine on stage, would cause film audiences to see him as Mostel, rather than the character of Tevye.
 Before Topol was cast, Orson Welles, Anthony Quinn and Marlon Brando were all considered.

 Rosalind Harris, who played Tzeitel, was previously Bette Midler's understudy in the role during the original Broadway production.
 Leonard Frey, who played Motel, originated the role of Mendel the Rabbi's son on Broadway and also understudied Motel, while Zvee Scooler, who played the Rabbi, originated the role of Mordcha, the innkeeper.

 Assi Dayan, a well-known Israeli actor and filmmaker, was originally cast as Perchik, but had difficulty with the English dialogue and was replaced by Paul Michael Glaser.
 Rob Reiner auditioned for the role of Motel.
 Richard Thomas was Jewison's original choice to play Fyedka, but ultimately, Italian actor Ray Lovelock was cast in the part.
 Though Lovelock was a singer who released several records, he did not appear in any of the film's musical numbers.

 Talia Shire and Katey Sagal both auditioned to play Tevye's daughters.

-Norman Jewison makes two cameo appearances, first as the voice of the rabbi the "Tevye's Dream" number, and later as a wedding guest.
+Norman Jewison makes two cameo appearances, first as the voice of the rabbi in the "Tevye's Dream" number, and later as a wedding guest.

 Fiddler on the Roof was the final film of Norma Crane, who died of breast cancer in 1973, two years after its release.